wnyao/learning-notes/algorithm/algorithm/quick-sort.md

     i = (low - 1)         # index of smaller element
     pivot = arr[high]     # last element as pivot

+    # Sort less than and equal to element
+    # to left of pivot index and vice versa
     for j in range(low, high):
         # If current element is smaller than or equal to pivot
         # place element to head of array